cubiq/vanilla-docs/docs/theming/smarty/functions/event.html.md

 {event name="string"}
 ```

 Fire an event with the specified `name`.
+[Learn more about events in Vanilla.](../../../developers/plugins/#events-%26-handlers)

 ### Parameters